reduxjs/redux-toolkit/docs/api/rtk-query/created-api/hooks.md

 type UsePrefetchOptions =
   | {
       // If specified, only runs the query if the difference between `new Date()` and the last
-      // `fulfilledTimeStamp` is greater than the given value ifOlderThan?: false | number
+      // `fulfilledTimeStamp` is greater than the given value (in seconds) ifOlderThan?: false | number
     }
   | {